golemfactory/yagna-docker/provider/README.md

 You can run other commands in yagna api to communicate with the yagna nodes.

 All files are mapped to your local filesystem so you can access yagna and ya-provider logs and databases.

+# I need more providers

+You can use python script for generating docker file for more providers.